ga-wdi-pvd/angular-routing/readme.md

 $ touch js/grumbles/index.controller.js
 ```

 This naming convention is used because it puts the `index` controller alphabetically right next to the `index` view.
-Since each view is going to have a controller, we're not going to put all the controllers together the way we would in Rails or Express: that would result in a lot of jumping around from file-to-file.
+Since each view is going to have a controller, we're not going to put all the controllers together the way we would in Rails: that would result in a lot of jumping around from file-to-file.

-Replace the contents of that controller file with this:
+In our `index controller`, let's add the following code:

 ```js
 "use strict";